AlmaRadiance/odin-recipes/README.md

-# Recipe Website - Odin Project
+# SunnySide Greens Corner - Odin Recipe Project

 This project was completed as part of "The Odin Project" Foundations Course.
 The main objective was to build a basic recipe website to practice and showcase HTML skills.
 The project is designed to serve as a foundation for future styling with CSS.